August 04, 2021 8 min read

-These omega-3 acids habor powerful ant inflammatory properties that not only reduce gut inflammation but can help to heal damaged gut tissues.
+These omega-3 acids harbor powerful anti inflammatory properties that not only reduce gut inflammation but can also help to heal damaged gut tissues.

 Omega-3 polyunsaturated fatty acids have been found to reduce the inflammatory responses in gut disorders such as IBD, possibly due to the way in which they regulate specific inflammatory hormones.

 Research has shown that Omega 3 fatty acids may influence the development or course of IBD in a number of ways, including reducing both oxidative stress and the production of proinflammatory cytokines.